paralax/ColossalOpera/easy/isomorphic_words.md

 # Input Description

-Write code that takes two words and checks whether they are isomorphs.
-You'll be given two words per line and asked to determine if they're isomorphs of one another.
+Write code that takes two words and checks whether they are isomorphic.
+You'll be given two words per line and asked to determine if they're isomorphic to one another.
 Example:

     ESTATE DUELED
     FEED DEAD